Skip to content

 AI models can unintentionally learn bias from historical data, leading to unfair outcomes for certain groups.

-- Use vendors that explain what data they use and how decisions are made, and avoid feeding in any protected characteristics.
+• Use vendors that explain what data they use and how decisions are made, and do not feed in protected characteristics.

 2. Over-reliance on the score

-- Combine the score with clear human review rules for edge cases (for example, high income but thin credit file).
+• Combine the score with clear human review rules for edge cases, such as high income but a thin credit file.

 3. Data quality and outdated information

-If the input data is wrong, incomplete, or outdated, the output will also be unreliable.
+If the input data is wrong, incomplete, or outdated, the output will be unreliable.

-- Make sure application forms, ID uploads, and income verification steps are designed to capture accurate, current information.
+• Make sure application forms, ID uploads, and income verification steps capture accurate, current information.

-- Set a process to review and update third‑party data sources and remove any that are noisy or inconsistent.
+• Set a process to review third-party data sources and remove any that are noisy or inconsistent.

 4. Compliance and legal exposure